 - It would be best to start with your lights wrapped in a ball shape to help you navigate around the tree trunk and branches more easily.

-4. Go around the tree trunk / branches systematically, wrapping tightly.
+4. Go around the Circumference of the tree trunk / branches systematically, wrapping tightly.

 I did not feel the need to use any zip ties, but you could certainly do so if you felt there were areas the lights weren’t as secure as you’d like.